Globski/quiz-topic/quiz-web_stack/multiple_choice_questions_2.md

 **Answer:**
 Not necessarily.
 While the internet is a public network, security depends on whether encryption or secure protocols (like HTTPS) are used.
 Some operations are secure due to encryption, while others may not be.

 ---

+# Question: How is credit card information protected when sent over the internet during online purchases?

+**Answer:**
+Credit card information is protected using encryption between the user’s computer and the destination server (e.g., amazon.com).
+This encryption ensures that nobody except the destination server can read the sensitive information.

+---

+# Question: What was the major security problem before encryption was commonly used for internet communications?

+**Answer:**
+Before encryption was used, sensitive information like credit card details was sent in plain text, making it easy for hackers to intercept and read the data.

+---

+# Question: What is the largest wide area network (WAN) in the world?

+**Answer:**
+The largest wide area network in the world is the internet itself.

+---

+# Question: How is a company’s VPN-based WAN different from the internet?

+**Answer:**
+A company’s VPN WAN is private and dedicated to the company, whereas the internet is a public network owned and used by everyone worldwide.

+---

+# Question: If two company offices are 100 meters apart, can their switches be directly connected to create a LAN?

+**Answer:**
+Yes, if the distance is short like 100 meters, switches can be directly connected to create a LAN.

+---

+# Question: What is a campus area network (CAN)?

+**Answer:**
+A campus area network (CAN) is a network created by connecting switches over a relatively short distance, such as between buildings on a university campus.

+---

+# Question: When offices are farther apart and cannot connect switches directly, what network solution can be used?

+**Answer:**
+When the distance is too great to connect switches directly, the offices can be connected using a VPN to create a WAN.

+---

+# Question: Between a LAN created by directly connecting switches and a VPN-based WAN, which is more secure and why?

+**Answer:**
+A LAN is more secure because the data packets never leave the local physical cable network and do not traverse the public internet, reducing exposure to external threats.
+Even though VPN provides protection, the packets still travel over the public internet.

+---

+# Question: Why does a VPN WAN still pose some security concerns despite encryption and tunneling?

+**Answer:**
+Because packets in a VPN WAN still travel over the public internet, there is always a potential risk of interception or vulnerability, whereas in a LAN, data stays within a controlled physical network.

+---